Innovative and Flexible Curriculum

 Dr. Kirstin Ringelberg, Professor, specializes in modern and contemporary art and visual culture.
 Ringelberg’s book Redefining Gender in American Impressionist Studio Painting: Work Place/Domestic Space was recently reprinted in paperback, and they have published journal articles and book chapters in art history, cultural studies, visual studies, and feminist venues.
 In 2020, Ringelberg co-edited a special themed issue New Work in Transgender Art and Visual Culture Studies for the Journal of Visual Culture, in which they also co-authored the introduction “Prismatic views: a look at the growing field of transgender art and visual culture studies”.
 They have also published and presented nationally and internationally on 19th-century and contemporary American, French, and Japanese art and art historiography.
 In 2008, Ringelberg received the Elon College Excellence in Teaching Award and in 2013, Ringelberg received the Elon College Excellence in Service/Leadership award.
 They also received the university’s only full-year, full-pay sabbatical for 2016-2017.

-Dr. Evan A. Gatti, associate professor, specializes in medieval art with a focus on 11th-century art commissioned by bishops during the Ottonian and Salian Empires.
-Gatti is the president of EPISCOPUS: The Society for the Study of Bishops and the Secular Clergy in the Middle Ages.
-She was the co-editor for Envisioning the Bishop: Images and the Episcopacy in the Middle Ages with Sigrid Danielson (Brepols 2014).
-Gatti and Danielson also co-authored a bibliography on Art in Italy for Oxford Bibliographies Online (2012).
-Gatti has two book chapters under review, one (with Eliza Garrison) on the Quedlinburg Casket and another on “Diplomatic Gestures: Art and Ambivalence among the Italian Episcopacy”, to be included in the third volume of essays to be published from a conference organized by the Power of the Bishop.
-Gatti’s current work is centered on the Rotolus con Atti degli Apostoli (ACVc, 5) held in the Museo del Tesoro del Duomo e Archivio Capitolare.
-At Elon, Gatti served as the Associate Director of the Elon Core Curriculum from 2014-2019.
+Dr. Evan A. Gatti, Professor, specializes in medieval art with a focus on 11th-century art commissioned by bishops in connection and conflict with the Ottonian and Salian Empires.
+Gatti was the co-editor for Envisioning the Bishop: Images and the Episcopacy in the Middle Ages with Sigrid Danielson (Brepols 2014).
+Gatti and Danielson also co-authored a bibliography on Art in Italy for Oxford Bibliographies Online – Medieval Studies (2012).
+Gatti has a co-authored book chapter on the Quedlinburg Casket in press (with Eliza Garrison) as well as an article on the portraits of Sigebert of Minden.
+Gatti is currently at work on a project concerned with concepts of facsimile and historiography with a focus on the rotulus featuring scenes from the Acts of the Apostles held in the Archivio Capitolare in Vercelli.
+She is a founding member and former president of EPISCOPUS: The Society for the Study of Bishops & the Secular Clergy in the Middle Ages and works closely with the Power of the Bishop Conference for whom she is co-editing recent conference proceedings.
+At Elon, Gatti is the coordinator for Elon’s Art History program and a new minor in Museum Studies and Public History.
+She served as the Associate Director of the Elon Core Curriculum from 2014-2019.
 In 2009, Gatti received the Elon College Excellence in Service/Leadership Award.
 In 2012, she received the Student Government Association’s Gerald F. Francis Award for Outstanding Faculty Member, and in 2019, she was awarded Elon College Excellence in Mentoring Award.

 Since 2003, Elon’s art history program sponsors a speaker series that has brought world-renowned art historians to campus.
 With four talks scheduled per year, the series gives students an opportunity to interact with the major scholars in the field.
 The upcoming speaker for Spring 2018 is La Tanya Autry, “Reform or Revolution: Centering Social Justice in Museums.”
 Past speakers include Timon Screech, Norman Bryson, Terry Smith, Carol Duncan, Barbara Abou-el-Haj, Frank K. Lord, esq., Rebecca Brown, Carol Mattusch, John Neff, Gennifer Weisenfeld, Rebecca Martin Nagy, Dorothy Verkerk, Judith Rodenbeck, Rachael Ziady DeLue, David M. Lubin, Mary D. Sheriff, James Elkins, and Jaroslav Folda.